JoeWu55/JoeWu55/README.md

 Summer Objectives:<br>
 Develop small projects recreating other programs<br>
-Hopefully acquire a summer internship available in Chicago for experience
+---Try using C# a bit more on game modding i.e. item creation Hopefully acquire a summer internship available in Chicago for experience<br>

 <!--
 **JoeWu55/JoeWu55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.